How to serve a Subpoena on UOW

 The University regularly receives Subpoena seeking information about students, such as: “all transcripts, results, timetables, attendance sheets and medical records relating to John Doe”.

-The scope of this Subpoena is seeking information from a broad range of University departments, including the Student Services Division, the relevant faculty, counselling and disability services, the learning centre, accommodation services, and may involve seeking records from individual subject coordinators and tutors regarding timetables and attendance sheets, or if a post graduate student, the Higher Degree Research Office.
+The scope of this Subpoena is seeking information from a broad range of University departments, including the Student Services Division, the relevant faculty, Student Accessibility and Inclusion (SAI), the learning centre, accommodation services, and may involve seeking records from individual subject coordinators and tutors regarding timetables and attendance sheets, or if a post graduate student, the Higher Degree Research Office.

 If you do not intend the Subpoena to be that broad, please limit the list records that you actually want, such as academic transcripts and documents held by the Student Services Division and relevant faculty regarding the student’s academic progress.